NAGEL German, Dutch

 Means "from the swamp, from the peat", from Dutch veen

 "fen, swamp, peat".
 It originally indicated a person who resided in a peat district or fen colony.

 VAN DER ZEE Dutch

-Means "from the sea".
+Means "from the sea" in Dutch.
 The original bearer may have been someone who lived on the coast.
-Alternatively, it could be that the first bearer was a sailor who spent most of his days on the sea.

 VAN DONK Dutch